greatcoltini/comp10259-weekthree/README.md

 means that in large, each column will take up 3 / 12 grid slots
               med  , each column will take up 6 / 12 grid slots
               small, each column will take up 12 / 12 grid slots

+## Shortcuts for creation
+- in VSCode can do
+div.row>div.col-3*4
+to create one row with 4 columns

+div.row.border>div.col-1*12

+### Sidenote for git pushes:
+1. cd to dir in cmd
+2. git init
+4. git status
+5. git add files
+6. git commit -m "message"
+7. git remote add origin originname
+8. git remote --> should reply origin
+9. git push origin --all